reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 ### Improved hydration for third-party scripts {/*improved-hydration-for-third-party-scripts*/}

 We've improved hydration to account for third-party scripts and browser extensions.

-TODO: explain how.
+When hydrating, if an element that renders on the client doesn't match the element found in the HTML from the server, React will force a client re-render to fix up the content.
+Previously, if an element was inserted by third-party scripts or browser extensions, it would trigger a mismatch error and client render.

+In React 19 unexpected tags in the `<head>` and `<body>` will be skipped over, avoiding the mismatch errors.
+If React needs to re-render the entire document due to an unrelated hydration mismatch, it will leave in place stylesheets inserted by third-party scripts and browser extensions.

 ### Better Error Reporting {/*error-handling*/}